primeqa/primeqa/extensions/mitqa/README.md

-## Training and inference on hybridqa dataset
+## Training and inference on Hybridqadataset

-### Training on hybridQA dataset
+### Training on Hybridqadataset
 - Create data root folder named `data/hybridqa`
 - Get data from this (https://github.com/wenhuchen/HybridQA/tree/master/released_data) repo and copy to the data root folder.
 - Create sub folders for row retriever and answer extractor models as `data/hybridqa/models/row_retriever` and `data/hybridqa/models/answer_extractor`
 - Clone the this (https://github.com/wenhuchen/WikiTables-WithLinks) repository inside `data/hybridqa` to get the tables with the links to passages.
 - After creating the folder structure and getting the raw data and linked tables create/check and update the training config file available at `primeqa/hybridq/config/train_hybridqa.json`.
-- After checking/updating the config file run the following command to train the model on HybridQA dataset:
+- After checking/updating the config file run the following command to train the model on Hybridqadataset:
 `python primeqa/mitqa/run_mitqa.py <config_file_path>`, this command will train a model on HybridQA dataset and store models inside these (`data/hybridqa/models/row_retriever` and `data/hybridqa/models/answer_extractor`) directories.
 This command will also run evaluation on the dev set and report the final prediction accuracy on the dev set.

 #### Replicating leaderboard results for hybridqa